What to pack for New Zealand

 Sunscreen/sunhat – protect yourself with sunscreen and a good sunhat.

 Rain gear – this should be hardy and waterproof.
 A flimsy rain poncho just won’t cut it in our weather conditions.
 Going for a breathable material is great if you are likely to be hiking in rain gear.
 Consult your outdoor specialist for more information on suitable waterproof clothing.

 Water bottle – let's reduce waste!
 You can refill your water bottle almost anywhere in New Zealand, and here at New Zealand Trails, we do our bit for the environment by providing refilling stations on our vans.

 Sunglasses – these are important to protect your eyes from the sun, but you may not have thought about their other uses.
 They're great for boat rides, especially on jet boats where the wind is directly in your face.
-So if you are doing our World Heritage Walking Tour or Short South trips – don’t forget to pack your sunnies!
+So if you are doing our World Heritage Walking Tour or Pure South trips – don’t forget to pack your sunnies!